 Here are some amazing bedtime routines to incorporate in your daily lives for better intimacy:

-- Keep your phones away: Not only is keeping the phone away great for your relationship, having zero electronic light is also beneficial for sleep hygiene as well.
+- Keep your phones away: Not only is keeping the phone away great for your relationship, but having zero electronic light is also beneficial for sleep hygiene as well.
 It will really work wonders for the quality of sleep that you’ll be able to get.

 Prioritize your connection with your partner for some time before you doze off – talk about the day, your feelings or anything else that’s on your mind.
 Make sure to switch off the phones or light a few fragrant candles or two to bond better.